kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/k8s/k8s_basic.md

 `curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"`

+echo "$(cat kubectl.sha256)  kubectl" | sha256sum --check
+sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
+Note:
+If you do not have root access on the target system, you can still install kubectl to the ~/.local/bin directory:

+chmod +x kubectl
+mkdir -p ~/.local/bin
+mv ./kubectl ~/.local/bin/kubectl
+# and then append (or prepend) ~/.local/bin to $PATH

 ## Minikube

 In this tutorial we will use command line k8s tool `minikube`.
 Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 Minikube is available for Linux, macOS, and Windows systems.
 The Minikube CLI provides basic bootstrapping operations for working with your cluster, including start, stop, status, and delete.